sfomuseum/sfomuseum-data-flights-datasette/README.md

 _You can change port `8080` to whatever you want but make sure you do it in both the `docker run` command and the URL you visit in your web browser._

+## Notes

+Currently this Dockerfile is hardcoded to fetch flight data for January, 2019 and February, 2019.
+It will be updated shortly to fetch all the available flight data.

 ## See also

 ### SFO Museum